Skip to content

 Couples therapy that moves the needle.

-Evidence-based, Gottman-informed couples work for partners who are stuck in the same argument, rebuilding trust after rupture, or relearning how to be close.
-Telehealth across California, plus in-person in Walnut Creek with Tina.
+Evidence-based couples work drawing on the Gottman Method, Emotionally Focused Therapy (EFT), attachment-based approaches, and sex therapy for partners who are stuck in the same argument, rebuilding trust after rupture, or relearning how to be close.
+Telehealth across California, with weekend availability and in-person sessions in Walnut Creek.

 Good fit if